20 years of mutual exchange26. August 2020

-The budget of Norec constitutes 0,5 % per cent of the overall Norwegian funds allocated to development.
-Through our yearly budget of 135 million NOK, we support around 80 projects.
-This means that our support can only be a supplement to other types of development co-operation, and not on a large scale.
-Our specialty is mutual exchange of staff and volunteers, and this must be the fundament in all the projects we support.
+Norec’s budget constitutes just 0,5 % percent of the overall funds that Norway allocates to development.
+Through Norec’s annual budget of 135 million NOK, we support around 80 projects.
+This means that our support can only act as a supplement to other types of development co-operation, and not on a large scale.
+Our specialty is mutual exchange of staff and volunteers, and this must be the foundation of all the projects we support.

-An exchange means that both parties involved swap staff and knowledge.
-A mutual partnership means that all parties both contribute and get something in return.
+An exchange means that both parties involved trade staff and knowledge.
+A mutual partnership means that all parties contribute and get something in return.
 All partnerships must lead to mutual reinforcement of capacity and ability to learn.

 An example: Haukeland University Hospital has for years had an exchange with hospitals in Tanzania and South Africa.
-Doctors from Norway have gone to South Africa to get practical training in trauma-care from the local context, whereas South African doctors have learnt the same in Norway but with focus on the Norwegian context and procedures.
+Doctors from Norway have gone to South Africa to get practical training in trauma care from the local environment, whereas South African doctors have learnt the same in Norway but with focus on the Norwegian context and procedures.
 Thus, everyone will teach and be taught something.

-The health-portfolio of Norec is constituted of 15 projects.
-These vary from neonatal care, health-services in marginalised communities, improvement of conditions for people living with handicap to combating leprosy.
-All these projects have different frameworks in terms of content, timelines, duration and competency-levels.
-But what they have in common is the fact that they both send and receive competence and knowledge, from South to North and vice versa.
+Currently, Norec’s health-portfolio is constituted of 15 projects.
+These vary from neonatal care, to health services in marginalised communities, to improvement of conditions for people living with disabilities, to combating leprosy.
+All these projects have different frameworks in terms of content, timelines, duration and competency levels.
+But what they have in common is the fact that each partner sends and receives competence and knowledge, from South to North and vice versa.

 20 years of exchange means 20 years of experience.
-We know that we achieve more and sustainable results through long-terms exchanges than by short term.
+We know that we achieve more and sustainable results through long-term exchanges than through short term visits.
 If we want to achieve reciprocity in partnerships, we need trust, and trust can only be built over time.

-Participants exchanged need time to get used to a new country, a new culture, language and working context.
+Participants on exchange need time to get used to a new country, a new culture, language and working context.

-Focusing on young competency is part of our mandate.
-Our upper age-limit of 35 is based on young people worldwide being excluded from the professional sphere.
-Their education is at the highest level ever but are still on top of the statistics regarding unemployment and underrepresentation.
+Focusing on youth competency is part of our mandate.
+Our upper age limit of 35 is based on young people worldwide being excluded from the professional sphere.
+Today’s youth have achieved the highest education level ever, but even so, they are also statistically highest in unemployment and underrepresentation.

-When choices have to be made between a newly educated person without any work-experience from before and a person with 20 years of experience, the person with more experience is usually selected.
-This is where Norec and Norway try to make a difference: exchange of professionals and volunteers give valuable international exposure and better professional opportunities.
+When employers must choose between a newly-educated person without any previous work experience and a person with 20 years of experience, the experienced candidate is usually selected.
+This is where Norec and Norway try to make a difference: exchange of professionals and volunteers gives young people valuable international exposure and better professional opportunities.
 We also note that the long-term effect of the exchange is maximised when the participant returns to the home-institution from which she was sent out.
 Young employees have a longer career ahead of them, and thus more time to implement what they have learnt through the exchange.